Personalized Customer Service & Responsiveness Benefits

 Kevin Mulligan, Project Manager, Structure Tone

-Every project comes with its own nuisances and our proprietary, integrated process enables our team of experts to be agile and flexible.
+Every project comes with its own nuances and our proprietary, integrated process enables our team of experts to be agile and flexible.
 For example, one of our recent projects was 2-floor job in Newport Tower that called for over 1,000 linear feet of glass wall interiors.
 For this job, our project manager created a milestone schedule to make sure our team was progressing adequately and make sure our engineers, purchasing department, and production know exactly where we were at in the project.
 This enabled our team to maintain consistent and transparent communication with the general contractor.
 Likewise, it enabled our architectural rep to stay up to date on progress and check in with the designers on a regular basis.

 With so many projects and details it’s easy to fall behind and not communicate consistently.
 In fact, lagging communication appear to occur often.
 At MetroWall, we challenge the status quo and hold ourselves to a higher standard, because we believe personalized customer service and responsiveness are the difference between a stressful project that is full of friction versus an elevated, seamless experience.